schottsfired/cjp-demo-environment/README.md

 * ``jnlp-slave``
 * ``docker-service`` (tcp://docker-service:2375)

-When executing a ``docker`` command from within these containers, the Docker client installed inside the container communicates with the  docker server outside the container.
+When executing a ``docker`` command from within these containers, the Docker client installed inside the container communicates with the  Docker server outside the container.
 This magic is provided by Docker socket volume mapping; see ``-v /var/run/docker.sock:/var/run/docker.sock`` in ``docker-compose.yml``.
 For more information, read [this famous blog post](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/).

 ### Pro tips